 01, etc. represent sequences sampled in 2000, 2001, etc.,

 2000 needs to be added to those.
 This can be achieved by selecting the

-..in which case add:.. options adding for example 2000 to any date less than 10.
-These operations are not necessary in our case since the dates are fully specified at the end of the sequence names.
+... in which case add: ... options adding for example 2000 to any date less than 10.
+These operations are not necessary in the present case because the dates are fully specified at the end of the sequence names.
 There is also an option to parse calendar dates and one for calendar dates with various precisions.

 For the YFV sequences, dates values have to be parsed as calendar dates by specifying the format